 For some drop-in homeschool fun, OnSight Rock Climbing Gym welcomes homeschoolers every 1st and 3rd Thursday each month from 1-4PM for a day of indoor rock climbing.

 For locals/regional visitors looking for ongoing classes, there’s a lot to choose from.
-Consider the Ice Chalet for skating, Euns Martial Arts Center in Farragut (homeschool classes on Tuesdays & Thursdays at 1pm), GymTek Academy has a homeschool program offering gymnastics, tumbling, and NinjaTek.
-Premier Athletics has both in-person and virtual classes offering tumbling, gymnastics, ninja, and dance, Prime Aquatics has weekday homeschool classes for a variety of abilities, and the YMCA offers kids ages 5-12 with PE and swim classes.
+Consider the Ice Chalet for skating, and Euns Martial Arts Center in Farragut has homeschool classes on Tuesdays & Thursdays at 1pm.
+GymTek Academy has a homeschool program offering gymnastics, tumbling, and NinjaTek.
+Premier Athletics has both in-person and virtual classes offering tumbling, gymnastics, ninja, and dance.
+Prime Aquatics has weekday homeschool classes for a variety of abilities, and the YMCA offers kids ages 5-12 with PE and swim classes.

 There are other ways to enjoy art in Knoxville too.
 Consider hunting for Murals and Sculptures – we have a free downloadable map so you can practice orientation skills and then photography when you find the street art and take some selfies!